apguerreiro/HV4D/README.md

     ./hv4d data -u

-A reference point can be set by giving option `-r`.
+The reference point can be set by giving option `-r`.

     ./hv4d -r "10 10 10 10" data